MLeidel/CodeScriber/README.md

 >![diagram](images/CSdiag.png "Conceptual")

-CodeScriber is _housed_ in a python script that communicates with the HTML (Gtk WebKit2 engine, edgechromium for Windows) via the pywebview python module.
+CodeScriber is _hosted_ in a python script that communicates with HTML (Gtk WebKit2 engine, edgechromium for Windows) via the pywebview python module.
 This design provides access to both the Internet and the user's host machine.